Military operations in North Africa during World War I: Zaian War, 1914–1921

-Volta-Bani War

-A major uprising against the French took place in the south of Upper Senegal and Niger in 1915–16.
-The conflict remains little known because of wartime censorship.
-After the war, in 1919, the affected region was split off to form its own colony, Upper Volta (modern Burkina Faso).

 Egypt–Libya

 Senussi Campaign

-Britain declared war on the Ottoman Empire on 5 November 1914 and in the summer of 1915, Turkish envoys, including Nuri Bey, brother of Enver Pasha and Jaafar Pasha, a Baghdadi Arab serving in the Turkish army, negotiated an agreement with the Grand Senussi, Sayyid Ahmed ash-Sharif.
+Britain declared war on the Ottoman Empire on 5 November 1914 and in the summer of 1915, Turkish envoys, including Nuri Bey, brother of Enver Pasha and Jaafar Pasha, a Baghdadi Arab serving in the Turkish army, negotiated an agreement with the Grand Senussi.
 The Senussi planned to attack the British in Egypt from the west, during the Ottoman offensive through Palestine against the Suez Canal.
 By late 1915, many of the British forces in Egypt had been sent to Gallipoli and Mesopotamia; western Egypt was garrisoned by the Egyptian coastguard.
 The Ottomans and Germans delivered modern weaponry by submarine to the Senussi.
 German and Turkish officers were also transported by submarine and landed on 19 May 1915 to the west of Sollum and set up headquarters at Siwa.

 The Senussi raised 5,000 infantry and other irregular troops, equipped with Turkish artillery and machine-guns, for campaigns along the coast.
 An offensive led to attacks on Sollum, Mersa Matruh and Da'aba on the way to Alexandria and from Siwa through the band of oases of Bahariya, Farafra, Dakhla and Kharga 100 mi west of the Nile.
 The Senussi crossed the Egyptian–Libyan border on 21 November 1915 to begin the coastal campaign.
 At the border, 300–400 men attacked a frontier post and were repulsed.
 In February 1916, Sayed Ahmed accompanied the Senussi against the band of oases.
 Several oases were captured and then lost in October 1916 to British forces; the Senussi retired from Egypt in February 1917.
 In November Senussi forces occupied Jaafar.